syaerulid/syaerulid/README.md

 ### Hi Erul, there 👋

-I'm Currently Learning about Statistic Inferensial, Tensorflow (Deep Learning (CNN)) and Machine Learning, and some Data Engineering tools (AWS Cloud, Prefect, dbt, and redshift)<br>
+I'm Currently Learning about Statistic Inferensial, Tensorflow (Deep Learning (CNN)), Machine Learning, and <br>
+some Data Engineering tools (AWS Cloud, Prefect, dbt, and redshift)<br>
 I'm also Interested in Mobile Development and gonna learn Flutter in the Future

 here's some of my project:<br>